GenericMappingTools/pygmt/doc/design.rst

 Wrappers for GMT data types and C functions will be implemented in a lower level wrapper library.
-These will be direct ``ctypes`` wrappers of the GMT module functions and any other function that is needed on the Python side.
+These will be direct :py:mod:`ctypes` wrappers of the GMT module functions and any other function that is needed on the Python side.
 The low-level functions will not handle any data type conversion or setting up of argument list.